holochain/wind-tunnel-runner/README.md

 GitHub using the `holochain-release-automation2` account (credentials in the shared password manager).

-Click the `Generate auth key...` button and create a key with the `tag` of `nomad-client`, the other properties are up to you so enable `Reusable` if you want to use this live USB on multiple machines.
+Click the `Generate auth key...` button and create a new key with the following properties:

+- `Description`: Set to something like "Key to register \<name>'s machine"
+- `Reusable`: Enable if you want to use the same key, and therefore the same ISO, to register multiple machines.
+- `Expiration`: How long you want the **key** to be valid.
+It does not affect the expiration of the machine itself, just the key.
+- `Ephemeral`: Leave this disabled.
+- `Pre-approved`: Leave this disabled.
+- `Tags`: This **must** be set to `nomad-client`.

 Clone this repository and create a `tailscale_key` file in the root with the contents of the file being the key you just generated above: